dchakov/Data-Structures-and-Algorithms_HW/01. Data-Structures-Algorithms-and-Complexity/README.md

   ```

 Algorithm complexity is `O(n * m)`.
-The number of elementary steps is ~n*m, because all first column values may be even number.
+The number of elementary steps is `~n * m`, because all first column values may be even number.

 3. (*) What is the expected running time of the following C# code?
   - Explain why using Markdown.